urani-trade/solana-dev-onboarding-rs/chapters/04_pda.md

 <br>

+* PDAs can be thought a way of mimic-ing web2's databases writing schemmes.
+For instance, a dApp that needs to update its own data without having a 'client' authorizing those changes.

 * PDAs are addresses with special properties.
 They are not public keys (so they don't have an associated public key).

 * * PDAs provide a mechanism to build hashmap-like structures on-chain, allowing programs to sign instructions.
-    * `findProgramAddress` will deterministically derive a PDA from a programId and seeds (collection of bytes)
+    * `findProgramAddress` will deterministically derive a PDA from a `program_id`` and seeds (collection of bytes)
     * A bump (one byte) is used to push a potential PDA off the ed25519 elliptic curve.
     * Programs can sign for their PDAs by providing the seeds and bump to invoke_signed.